Connor-Shen/Connor-Shen.github.io/_pages_unused/_projects/6_project.md

 ---
-layout: post
+layout: page
-title: Pruning-Transformer-via-Sparsity
+title: project 6
-description: Doing Neural network pruning on ViTs
+description: a project with no image
-img: assets/img/heatmap_sparse.png
+img:
-importance: 1
+importance: 4
-category: work
+category: fun
-related_publications: einstein1956investigations, einstein1950meaning
-redirect: /assets/pdf/vit_pruning.pdf
 ---

 Every project has a beautiful feature showcase page.